THE MEMBERS OF MRO-TEK REALTY LIMITED

 Harassment of Women at the Workplace (Prevention Prohibition & Redressal) Act2013.
 Internal Complaints Committee (ICC) has been set up to redress complaints receivedregarding sexual harassment.
 All employees

 No of complaints disposed off: NIL

 35. MANAGEMENT DISCUSSION AND ANALYSIS:

-The following Managements Discussion and Analysis ("MD&A") shouldbe read in conjunction with the financial statements and accompanying notes
+The following Management Discussion and Analysis ("MD&A") should be readin conjunction with the financial statements and accompanying notes

 1. Segment wise or Product wise performance

 4. Discussion on financial performance with respect to operational performance